-I do still feel that it's a little too soon before we'll really know how big of a game changer this is.
-After all, it's barely tested.
+I do still feel that it’s a little too soon before we really know how big of a game-changer this is.
+After all, it’s barely tested.
 It could overheat and blow out the processors on 10% of the cameras that use it.
 Who knows.
 Plus, most of your average videographers simply do not have the resources or capabilities to effectively manage and edit offline with RAW files.

-Although this is a game changer and a mind blower, I really don't think 99% of the people that have a 5Dmkiii will ever bother using this.
-It's just too much of a hassle shooting raw, and most people simply do not need the extra color information.
+Although this is a game changer and a mind-blower, I don’t think 99% of the people who have a 5Dmkiii will ever bother using this.
+It’s just too much of a hassle shooting raw, and most people simply do not need the extra color information.
 Clean HDMI out is really good enough.
-The only application I can see it really being powerful is on shoots like 'Act of Valor,' where they bought several 5dmkiis as kind of throw away cameras, with the idea that the shooting conditions were going to be rough and wild and they were probably going to go through a lot of them.
-They'll also be nice for shooting things in the C.G. world like reflection plates, back plates, greenscreens etc. I believe they did some of this with the 5Dmkii on 'The Avengers.'
+The only application I can see it being powerful is on shoots like ‘Act of Valor,’ where they bought several 5dmkiis as kind of throw-away cameras, with the idea that the shooting conditions were going to be rough and wild and they were probably going to go through a lot of them.
+They’ll also be nice for shooting things in the C.G. world like reflection plates, back plates, greenscreens, etc. I believe they did some of this with the 5Dmkii on ‘The Avengers.’

 Canon 5dmkiii Continuous Raw Breakdown

-–Raw video: It's obviously better.
+–Raw video: It’s better.
 14bit is better than 8bit or the new clean 10bit HDMI out.

 -Shoot high resolutions.
 1:1 at 2880 x 1320 or 3592 x 1320.
 This is great to be able to shoot in these high resolutions.
 Some are reporting dropped frames.
 This could get solved as cards get faster or the firmware gets improved.